xkevio/blinkstick-rs/README.md

 ```

 # Running tests
 Tests are only runnable when a BlinkStick device is plugged in.
-Furthermore, tests should be run using `cargo test -- --test-threads=1` or `cargo test -- --test-threads=1` or they might fail.
+Furthermore, tests should be run using `cargo test -- --test-threads=1` or they might fail.

 # Dependencies
 ## Linux
-- libusb - Can be install using for example "apt install usbutils" or "yum install usbutils"
+- libusb - Can be installed using for example "apt install usbutils" or "yum install usbutils"